-The Risk Management Strategy provides details about two particular risk management roles: the risk owner and the risk actionee.
+The risk management approach provides details about two particular risk management roles: the risk owner and the risk actionee.
 The risk owner is the individual who manages, monitors, and controls the risk, and the response(s) to it.
 The risk actionee is the person who performs the actual activities required for the risk response.

 The risk management procedure recommended by PRINCE2 involves five steps: